Repairing Reed-Solomon Codes With Multiple Erasures: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 We first provide relevant definitions and introduce the terminology used throughout the paper.
 We then proceed to discuss the naive repair scheme as well as the Guruswami-Wootters repair scheme for RS codes in the presence of a single erasure in Section~\ref{sec:GW}.
 Our main results -- repair schemes for RS codes in the presence of two erasures and three erasures -- are presented in Section~\ref{sec:two_erasures} and Section~\ref{sec:three_erasures}.
-We conclude the paper in Section~\ref{sec:conclusions} by discussing some open problems and related works.
-Our schemes apply to all $k \leq n \leq |F|$ such that $n-k \geq |B|^{t-1}$ (see Remark~\ref{rm:general}).
-However, for simplicity of notation, we describe them under the assumption that $n = |F|$ and $k = n(1-1/|B|)$.
+We conclude the paper in Section~\ref{sec:conclusions} by discussing some open problems and related work.

-\section{Repairing Reed-Solomon Codes\\ With One Erasure}
+\section{Repairing Reed-Solomon Codes With One Erasure}

 We start by introducing relevant definitions and the notation used in all subsequent derivations, and then proceed to review the naive repair approach as well as the approach proposed by Guruswami and Wootters~\cite{GuruswamiWootters2016} for repairing a single erasure/node failure in RS codes.